mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 unwieldy.
 Its disparate sectors are too far apart for communication to be practical.
-In defiance of the Moot, Strephon re-established the domains and appointed archdukes to most of them to enhance the Imperium’s abilities to respond to crises such as those seen in the Domain of Deneb whose borders with the Zhodani,
+In defiance of the Moot, Strephon re-established the domains and appointed archdukes to most of them to enhance the Imperium's abilities to respond to crises such as those seen in the Domain of Deneb whose borders with the Zhodani,
 Vargr and the upstart Sword Worlds were a constant